Edilbert/BSOS-8296/README.md

-FIND "text"            ; Lists all BASIC lines containing 'text' text mode REPLACE !find!replace! ; Do a search & replace in token mode (any delimiter) REPLACE "find"replace" ; Do a search & replace in text mode (" delimiter) MONITOR                ; Calls TIM instead of breaking to it with SYS 1024 MERGE "filename",unit  ; Loads a program and merges it to an existing RENUMBER new,inc,old   ; Renumbers a BASIC program
+FIND "text"            ; Lists all BASIC lines containing 'text' text mode REPLACE !find!replace! ; Do a search & replace in token mode (any delimiter) REPLACE "find"replace" ; Do a search & replace in text mode (" delimiter) MONITOR                ; Calls BSM instead of breaking to it with SYS 1024 MERGE "filename",unit  ; Loads a program and merges it to an existing RENUMBER new,inc,old   ; Renumbers a BASIC program
    The default values for new,inc,old are: 10,10,first line